Featured Community Engagement Grants

-Biotechnology Major, Valerie Rodriguez, helps lead this project by collaborating with majority minority-serving middle schools in Third Ward, West Houston, and the Northside area by providing minority students with an opportunity to increase their science literacy and encourage greater involvement in the STEM field.
+Biotechnology Major, Valerie Rodriguez, helped lead this project by collaborating with minority-serving middle schools in Third Ward, West Houston, and the Northside area by providing students with an opportunity to increase their science literacy and encourage greater involvement in the STEM field.
 "Igniting Middle School Students to be the Next Generation of Scientists"

 Students in this project prepared events for patients in children's hospitals and assisted living centers.
 UHD students dressed as superheroes and acted out scenes from volunteer-written stories and included patients in the acting as well.
 Since it's initial student grant, Cosplay for Kids has been active in the Houston area as well as internationally and is now a student organization at UHD.
 The project was initiated by UHD students and sisters, Milimar and Abigail Murillo.